This post may contain affiliate links. See our disclosure policy.

 What is Jambalaya?

-In its simplest definition, Jambalaya is a mixture of rice cooked with ham, sausage, chicken, shrimp or oysters, along with a variety of herbs.
+In its simplest definition, Jambalaya is a mixture of rice cooked with ham, sausage, chicken, shrimp or oysters, along with a variety of herbs and spices.
 More specific definitions advise using a trinity of celery, peppers and onions, then adding meat.
-There are distinctions between southern Jambalaya, Creole and Cajun versions.
+There are distinctions between New Orleans Jambalaya, Creole and Cajun versions.
 But when it comes down to it, you get to choose what to throw in this pot.
 Season it up right and you have an amazing one-pot meal.

-If you want to add shrimp to the mix– don’t add it at the very beginning (they will get overcooked).
+If you want to add shrimp to the dish, don’t add it at the very beginning (they will get overcooked).
 Throw the shrimp in about 10-15 minutes into the simmering process.
 They will get nice and pink by the time you are ready to serve.
-Also, if you would like to give the smoked sausage a little boost of flavor, saute it in a little butter before adding all the other ingredients.
+Also, if you would like to give the smoked sausage a little boost of flavor, sauté it in a little butter before adding all the other ingredients.
 If you are in a hurry (like I usually am) you can just throw it in with all the other ingredients.
-Either way it will taste amazing!
+Either way it will taste authentic and amazing!

 - Skinny One Pot Creamy Garlic Noodles: These creamy garlic noodles are delicious yet so easy and clean-up is a snap.
 No creams or large amounts of butter, making this meal a winner all-around!